 Health Risks Associated with Drug & Alcohol Abuse

 Drugs and alcohol interfere with student learning and employee performance in the workplace.
 Use of drugs and alcohol can also have dangerous consequences for personal health and for the safety of others.
 A list of controlled substances and their effects is provided later in this chapter.
 Three of the more commonly abused drugs are highlighted below:

 - Alcohol impairs judgment and coordination; can cause damage to the brain, heart, liver and pancreas; increases the risk of birth defects; high doses can cause respiratory depression and death.

 - Marijuana has been linked to lung cancer, memory loss, slowed reaction time when driving, depression of the immune system, and complications for pregnant women.

 - Crack/Cocaine can cause convulsions, infection, heart attack, stroke, respiratory failure, brain seizures, psychosis, and death.

 Numerous community and state agencies, medical facilities, and private outpatient counseling/treatment programs are available to help Virginia Western students and employees dealing with substance abuse problems.
 A few examples are listed below:

-Students or employees may first seek advice from a college advisor regarding advice and referral for appropriate treatment.
+Students may seek referrals through the Intervention Counselor located in the Student Life Center, Room 207.
 Confidentiality will be maintained to the extent permitted by law.
-For more information, contact the Advising/Retention Office (857-7237) or Human Resources (857-7282).
+For more information, contact the Intervention Counselor at 540-857-6711 or Human Resources.